laurentj/password_compat/README.md

 Requirements
 ============

-This library requires PHP >= 5.3.7.
+This library requires PHP >= 5.3.3 on Debian Squeeze or 5.3.7 on other distributions.
 If you attempt to use it on an earlier version, it will raise an error and not define the API.

-The reason for this is that PHP prior to 5.3.7 contains a security issue with its BCRYPT implementation.
+The reason for this is that PHP prior to 5.3.7 (or prior to 5.3.3-7+squeeze4 on Debian) contains a security issue with its BCRYPT implementation.
 Therefore, it's highly recommended that you upgrade to a newer version of PHP prior to using this layer.

 Installation
 ============